Factbox: Latest on the spread of the coronavirus around the world

-(Reuters) - The world’s richest nations poured unprecedented aid into the global economy as coronavirus cases ballooned in the new epicentre, Europe, with the number of deaths in Italy outstripping those in mainland China, where the virus originated.
+(Reuters) - The world’s richest nations poured unprecedented aid into the global economy as coronavirus cases ballooned in the new epicentre, Europe, with deaths in Italy outstripping those in mainland China, where the virus originated.

 - For an interactive graphic tracking global spread: open tmsnrt.rs/3aIRuz7 in an external browser

-- Spain on Thursday ordered the closure of all hotels and promised to implement special measures in nursing homes.
-Deaths jumped by more than a third on Thursday to 767, while the number of cases rose by a quarter to 17,149.

-- Police will step up security checks in Paris train stations from Friday.
+- France reported 78 new deaths on Friday, taking the total to 450, an increase of 21%.

+- As many as 300,000 European Union citizens are seeking repatriation, notably from Latin America and Southeast Asia.

-- Britain has asked 65,000 former nurses and doctors to return to work and will also deploy final-year medical students, the health ministry said.
-It has banned the parallel export of 80 crucial medicines to protect supplies during the outbreak.
+- Britain has asked 65,000 former nurses and doctors to return to work and will also deploy final-year medical students.
+It has banned the parallel export of 80 crucial medicines to protect supplies.

+- Germany may enforce a nationwide curfew if the country’s 83 million people fail to keep their distance from each other this weekend.

 - Russian scientists have begun testing prototypes of potential vaccines on animals, Russia’s consumer health regulator said on Friday.

-- A virus-hit Italian cruise ship has docked in Marseille, southern France, and passengers with tickets back to their home countries will be allowed to disembark, the port authority and the cruise operator said on Thursday.
+- European Union regulators opened an investigation into imports of fake coronavirus-related products that are ineffective or even harmful to health.

-- YouTube said it will reduce its streaming quality in the European Union to avoid straining the internet as thousands switch to teleworking and watch videos at home.
+- YouTube said it would reduce its streaming quality in the European Union to avoid straining the internet as thousands switch to teleworking and watch videos at home.

-- Nearly 13,900 people across the United States have been diagnosed and 200 have died of the coronavirus, with the largest numbers so far in Washington state, New York and California.
+- Nearly 14,400 people across the United States have been diagnosed and 218 have died of the coronavirus.

-- Canadian Prime Minister Justin Trudeau said on Thursday he expected the closure of the U.S-Canada border to come into effect overnight on Friday.

-- The United States and Mexico are working on travel restrictions across the border, which could be announced as soon as Friday.
+- New York and California imposed lockdowns, limiting the activity of 60 million people in the two states.

+- The U.S. Homeland Security Department said restrictions on travel across the U.S.-Canadian land border will begin at 11:59 p.m.
+EDT Friday and last until April 20.

+- Canada will turn back irregular migrants walking over the U.S.-Canada border.

+- Mexico and the United States have agreed to form a joint task force to combat the spread at their border.

-- Brazil, whose cooling weather could fan the outbreak, restricted entry of foreign visitors at borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname, Guyana and French Guiana as its confirmed cases surged past 600 on Thursday.
+- Brazil, whose cooling weather could fan the outbreak, restricted entry of foreign visitors at its borders, while its Senate has approved emergency.

 - Argentina began a mandatory quarantine, restricting people to their homes, from midnight on Friday morning until March 31.

-- Haiti on Thursday declared a state of emergency, closing its borders and imposing a curfew, after the country’s first two cases were detected.

-ASIA - China’s imported cases rose to a record 228, data showed on Friday, as infected travellers spread to more provinces, adding pressure to toughen entry rules and health protocols.
+ASIA - China’s imported cases rose to a record 228, as infected travellers spread to more provinces, adding pressure to toughen entry rules and health protocols.

-- A Chinese report into the coronavirus death of a doctor reprimanded by police when he tried to raise the alarm about the disease drew quick criticism online.
+- A Chinese report into the coronavirus death of a young doctor reprimanded by police when he tried to raise the alarm about the disease drew quick criticism online.

 - An Olympic torch event in Japan, which plans to reopen schools after spring recess, drew hundreds of spectators on Friday, creating the type of gathering government and Tokyo 2020 organisers have warned against.

-- Indonesia’s capital declared a state of emergency for the next two weeks in the city.
+- Indonesia’s capital declared emergency for the next two weeks in the city.
 While many Muslims in Jakarta accepted advice to avoid religious gatherings and prayed at home on Friday, elsewhere in the country people crowded into mosques.

-- Mosques in Sri Lanka were shut indefinitely from Friday, and the island is set to impose a countrywide curfew over the weekend.

-- Malaysia will mobilise the army to help enforce curbs on movement, the government said on Friday, as it faces the highest number of infections in Southeast Asia.
+- Malaysia will mobilise the army to help enforce curbs on movement, as it faces the highest number of infections in Southeast Asia.

 - Vietnam will temporarily suspend visa-free travel for citizens of Japan, Belarus and Russia from Saturday.